-In a previous study of dynamic acclimation of photosynthetic capacity, in response to increased light, we saw that acclimation entails an increase in enzyme concentrations involved in multiple metabolic processes (Milleret al., 2017).
-In Col-0, cold exposure for 7 days resulted in a significant increase in leaf protein content (Figure 4a), with an approx. 30% increase in protein content per unit fresh weight of leaf.
-In fum2.1, protein content did not change significantly.
-Nevertheless, analysis of the proteome shows that there were changes occurring in both Col-0 and fum2.1, albeit to a much smaller extent in the latter.
+In a previous study of dynamic acclimation, we saw that photosynthetic acclimation to increased light entails an increase in enzyme concentrations involved in multiple metabolic processes (Miller et al., 2017).
+In Col-0, cold exposure for 7 days resulted in a significant increase in leaf protein content (Figure 4 a), with an approximately 30% increase in protein content per unit fresh weight of leaf.
+In fum2.2, protein content did not change significantly.
+Nevertheless, analysis of the proteome shows that there were changes occurring in both Col-0 and fum2.2, albeit to a much smaller extent in the latter.
 We were able to estimate the relative abundance of 2427 polypeptides, based on a minimum of 3 unique peptides per protein.
-Principal Component Analysis of proteomic data indicates that the proteomes of Col-0 and fum2.1 differ already under 20°C conditions, however there is a clear separation of cold acclimated plants from their corresponding 20°C controls in both genotypes (Figure 4b).
+Principal Component Analysis of proteomic data indicates that the proteomes of Col-0 and fum2.2 differ already under 20°C conditions, however there is a clear separation of cold treated plants from their corresponding 20°C controls in both genotypes (Figure 4 b).
 Cluster analysis was performed using data from the 2015 proteins which showed significantly altered expression in one of more conditions.
-As expected, given the total increase in protein, the most common response to cold is for proteins to increase in Col-0 but less so or not at all infum2.1 (Figure 4c Clusters 1, 4).
-A far smaller cluster of proteins increased in both genotypes following acclimation (Cluster 2) whilst a few proteins decreased in response to cold in fum2.1 (Cluster 3).
+As expected, given the total increase in protein, the most common response to cold is for proteins to increase in Col-0 but less so or not at all in fum2.2 (Figure 4 c,d,g).
+A far smaller cluster of proteins increased in both genotypes following cold treatment (Figure 4 e) whilst a few proteins decreased in response to cold in fum2.2 (Figure 4 f).

 Examination of the relative concentration of proteins involved in the photosynthetic electron transport chain demonstrated that only subtle changes were occurring (Table S1).
-There were increases in the relative abundance of various peripheral PSII proteins, including isoforms of PSBS, and in PSB29, which has been implicated in PSII assembly (Kerenet al., 2005), however components of the PSII core did not change significantly in response to cold.
-Amongst the proteins of the photosynthetic electron transport chain, 2 of the 4 detected Cyt b6f complex subunits increased significantly in Col-0, while measurements for the other subunit were too variable to allow a confident assessment of changes in abundance.
-Overall, this suggests a tendency to increase cytochrome $b{6f}$ abundance in Col-0, whilst infum2.1 there is no evidence for a change in the abundance of this complex.
-While plastocyanin showed no change in abundance in either genotype, the only detected 8 ATP synthase subunits were upregulated in Col-0, whilst 2 showed a significant change in fum2.1.
-Taking these data overall, we conclude that there were no changes in photosystem stoichiometry in response to cold in either genotype and that changes in electron transport proteins in Col-0 were either reduced or absent infum2.1.
-There were however consistent and significant differences between the genotypes both in warm and cold conditions, with a greater abundance of subunits of all complexes being seen in Col-0.
+There were increases in the relative abundance of various peripheral PSII proteins, including isoforms of PSBS, and in PSB29, which has been implicated in PSII assembly (Keren et~al., 2005), however components of the PSII core did not change significantly in response to cold.
+Amongst the proteins of the photosynthetic electron transport chain, 2 of the 4 detected cytochrome b6f complex subunits increased significantly in Col-0; measurements for the other subunit were too variable to allow a confident assessment of changes in abundance.
+Overall, this suggests a tendency to increase cytochrome b6f abundance in Col-0, whilst in fum2.2 there is no evidence for a change in the abundance of this complex.
+While plastocyanin showed no change in abundance in either genotype, the only detected ferredoxin isoform increased in both genotypes, as did one of the four detected FNR isoforms.
+4 of the detected 8 ATP synthase subunits were upregulated in Col-0, whilst 2 showed a significant change in fum2.2.
+Taking these data overall, we conclude that there were no changes in photosystem stoichiometry in response to cold in either genotype and that changes in electron transport proteins in Col-0 were either reduced or absent in fum2.2.
+There were however consistent and significant differences between the genotypes both in warm and cold conditions, with a greater abundance of subunits of all complexes seen in Col-0.